crmne/ICASSP-MLP-Code/README.md

 ```
 	dataset_dir
     	|
 	   audio
+      |
+genre1 genre2 genre3 …
 ```

-The dataset_dir initially containts only the audio.
+The dataset_dir initially containts only the audio folder.
 The first step in setting up the code is to create lists for training/validation/test data.
 This is done by running:
 ```
 python make_lists.py /path/to/dataset_dir
 ```